mongodb/specifications/source/initial-dns-seedlist-discovery/initial-dns-seedlist-discovery.md

   * Assert that creating a client with the uri `mongodb+srv//mongodb.localhost` does not cause an error.

-  * Assert that connecting the client from 2. to the server does not cause an error.
+  * Assert that connecting the client to the server does not cause an error.

 * Test #2: The driver should not throw an error when given a SRV record that only contains the TLD.
   * Stub external DNS resolution to always pass (ex: `dns.lookup`).

   * Assert that creating a client with the uri `mongodb+srv//localhost` does not cause an error.

-  * Assert that connecting the client from 2. to the server does not cause an error.
+  * Assert that connecting the client to the server does not cause an error.

 ## Motivation